Queen Creek and MCSO Encourage a Fun and Safe Halloween

 - A parent or responsible adult should always accompany young children.

 - Carry a flashlight to be seen.

 - Older children should travel in a group and know their plan in advance.

 - Go only to well-lit houses and remain on porches.

-- Never enter a home or car for treats.
+- Never enter a home or car.

 - Cross streets at corners, and never from between two vehicles.